Introduction to Politics

 The United Nations

 This course examines the roles of international organizations in world politics, focusing on the United Nations system.
 We will explore the ways in which issues are brought to international bodies, how those organizations respond, as well as the motivations for governments to join IOs, to cooperate, or to defy collective action.
 We will come to think critically about the future directions of world politics through our analysis of international collaboration.
 An important aspect of our course is participation in the National Model United Nations conference in New York.
-Spring, alternate years.
+Spring.

 Prerequisite: PS 131 preferred; permission of the instructor is required.
 Group: II.